 that are found with pulmonary stenosis.

 Cardiac catheterization.
-Your child is given medicine to help him or her relax.
-The healthcare provider puts
+Your child is given medicine to help them relax.
+The healthcare provider puts a thin,

 How is pulmonary stenosis treated in a child?

 Mild pulmonary stenosis often does not need treatment.
 Moderate or severe stenosis

 Some infants will be very sick and need care in the intensive care unit (ICU) before

 the defect can be fixed.
 Some infants may need an emergency repair if the stenosis

 is very severe.
 Prostaglandins, a medicine that keeps the ductus arterious open, will

 be given so that enough blood flows in the lungs.
 Once the child is stabilized, a